NandanaNR223/weather-calendar-assistant/README.md

 - an activity
 - a time in 24-hour format

-the program then fetches live forecasr data and generates a recommendation.
+the program then fetches live forecast data and generates a recommendation.

 ## Example